When using a modern journaling filesystem such as

 get various “permission denied” errors, then you

-may need to disable SE Linux to complete this project.
+may need to set SE Linux to permissive mode,

 Run the command “